fbpx

 1. Home »

-2. FTC Proposes Ban on Employer Non-Compete Agreements
+2. FTC Announces Ban on Employer Non-Compete Agreements

 On January 5, 2023, the Federal Trade Commission (FTC) proposed a new rule that would prohibit employers from imposing non-competes on their workers.
 The FTC aims to improve the job market by expanding the liberty of employees to seek jobs in the same labor market or start their own businesses.